 Results

 The spring dataset contained six seed dormancy haplotypes but the number of observations for each haplotype was unbalanced (NNN=133, DNN=366, DDD=115, NDD=524, NDN=347, DDN=90).
 Triple non-dormant (NNN) lines are typically selected against in Cornell spring regional testing due to high PHS susceptibility but the PHS susceptible DNN lines AAC Synergy and Newdale were used as malting quality checks in the majority of the experiments, which accounts for the high number of DNN observations.
 The DDN and DDD haplotypes were not observed in any spring commercial lines and were only present in Cornell experimental lines or the facultative variety Lightning (DDD).
 Experimental and commercial lines containing NDD and NDN haplotypes were common in spring regional and experimental testing.
 The winter dataset contained four seed dormancy haplotypes which were more balanced (NNN=103, DNN=99, DDD=129, NDD=241) but only two winter lines, Charles and Endeavor, contained the DNN haplotype.
 These lines were used as malting quality checks in all winter experiments.
-Cornell winter barley breeding lines were not available for analysis, resulting in a smaller number of entries for the winter dataset.
+Not all Cornell winter barley breeding lines were available for analysis, resulting in a smaller number of entries for the winter dataset.
 The average observed PHS scores for the spring dataset were μNNN = 5.81, μDNN = 4.99, μDDD = 1.88, μNDD = 1.99, μNDN = 2.5, μDDN = 2.29 and for the winter dataset were μNNN = 6.36, μDNN = 5.76, μDDD = 0.46, μNDD = 0.67.
 Observed average PHS scores for winter non-dormant HvGA20ox1 haplotypes, NNN and DNN, were significantly higher (p < 0.05) than equivalent spring haplotype means but winter dormant HvGA20ox1 haplotype means, DDD and NDD, were significantly lower (p < 0.01) than equivalent spring haplotype means.

 Models were fitted for five environmental covariables: Tmax, Tmin, Tavg, Tr, and Psum.
 Average temperature and precipitation during the months of May to August from 2015 to 2020 were mostly representative of weather variation in those months in the past 30 years (Figure 1).
 For both winter and spring datasets, Tmax and Psum were negatively correlated (Table 4), partially confounding the effects of increased temperature and decreased precipitation.
 Tmax and Tmin had low correlations in both datasets.
 Environment and QTL effects were highly significant (Pr(Chisq) < .001) for all spring and winter models.
 QZI was significant (Pr(Chisq) < .05) for spring Tmax and Tavg and winter Tavg, Tmin, and Psum (Table 5).
 Spring Psum and winter Tr had the best model fit as determined by AIC estimated with icREML.
 For the spring Psum model, polygenic background variation due to entry (G) accounted for 32% of the within-environment variance.
 Entry by environment variance (GE), QTL by environment (QE), and entry by precipitation (GZ) explained 17%, 21%, and 0.1% of the within-environment variance, respectively.
 The winter Tr model had a lower proportion of within-environment variance explained by G (16%), higher proportion by QE (51%), and similar proportions by GZ (<.001%), and GE (21%).
 Variance component estimates for other models within dataset were similar (Table 5).
 The percentage of variance explained by QE was consistently higher in winter than spring models.
 QZ interactions and deviations due to G and GZ are plotted for spring Psum (Figure 2), spring Tmax (Figure 3), winter Tr (Figure 4), and winter Tmax (Figure 5).